chriscareycode/nagiostv-react/README.md

 TODO
 ------------
-- Show when history table is being truncated at max items setting
 - Clean up the "save settings to server" feature, and settings screen
-- Show longest quiet period
 - Add a Node.js proxy server for local development, and instructions how to use it

 History